Primes with a missing digit: distribution in arithmetic progressions and an application in sieve theory: Major arcs

 It is evident from the relation \eqref{maintermeq1} that $q$ is supported on square-free integers.
 Therefore, we have $q|b$ since for every prime $p|q$ implies $p|b$.
-By using the explicit description of the Fourier transform of the set $\mathcal{A}_r=\{n\in \mathcal{A}:n\equiv r\imod b\}$ (see the relation \eqref{Arfourier}) and by the fact that $q|b$, we have
+Then, by the relation \eqref{Arfourier} and the fact that $q|b$, we have